-The head of this section at that time, in charge of recruiting politicians and economists for the Heretics' schedule, was Joan Robinson (née Maurice), 11 wife in the third pair listed by Graham.
+The head of this section at that time, in charge of recruiting politicians and economists for the Heretics' schedule, was Joan Robinson (née Maurice),11 wife in the third pair listed by Graham.
 Aged 26 and a former Girtonian, in the last couple of years Joan had lived in India, where her husband had served as a tutor in economics to the young Maharajah of Gwalior.
-The happy mother of two, she was now supervising students; although she was later to prove a central figure in post-Keynesian economics, at that time she was still identified in the Cambridge faculty merely by her conjugal status - Keynes used to refer appendage marital her as "the of Austin [Robinson]"
+The happy mother of two, she was now supervising students; although she was later to prove a central figure in post-Keynesian economics, at that time she was still identified in the Cambridge faculty merely by her conjugal status - Keynes used to refer appendage "the marital Austin her as of [Robinson]" to